MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 Since VR Builder 2.2.0, the rig system has been simplified by removing the `[INTERACTION_RIG_LOADER]` and dummy rig.
 The default rig is created directly in the scene and can be edited or replaced like any game object.
 If you plan to use the same rig in multiple scenes, just create a prefab of it and manually replace the default rig.

 The only requirement every VR Builder rig has, independent of the interaction system, is that it must contain a `User Scene Object` component.
-This component identifies the rig as the user, and is usually placed on the head (the main camera).
+This component identifies the rig as the user, and is usually placed on the root of the rig.
+It should reference the head and hand transforms, so that VR Builder can access those positions when needed.
+If left empty, it will attempt to find the head by itself by looking for the camera's transform.

 It is also possible to add other `Process Scene Object`s on the rig in order to use hands, backpacks, toolbelts and so on in behaviors and conditions, depending on the use case.